exam-image

 Step III: School & Exam City Selection

-• Choose preferred Sainik Schools (see Chapter 2 of the bulletin)
+• Choose preferred Sainik Schools (refer to Chapter 2 of the bulletin)

-• Select 4 exam cities (see Appendix IV) – can be outside the school’s state
+• Select up to four exam cities (Appendix IV), which could be outside the school’s state

 • Photo: JPG, 10–200 KB, recent with white background, 80% face visible